 Asolo is a walled medieval hilltop town outside of Venice that has attracted artists, poets and writers for centuries and to this day remains a creative, quiet haven.
 It can easily be just a day trip, however having stayed there a couple of times for a couple of nights each time, we love its slow, easy pace and soaking in its quiet streets and piazza’s, lined with stone houses and medieval architecture.
 It has some great restaurants with sensational Venetian cuisine and beautiful views, and its surrounding natural beauty makes for a great base from which to enjoy rides and walks.

 While these are just a handful of our secret getaway picks for our guests post tour, there are many more places we can recommend.
-If you are joining us on one of our Italian cycling tours in 2020 and would like some further Italy travel tips, please reach out to us anytime.
+If you are joining us on one of our Italian cycling tours and would like some further Italy travel tips, please reach out to us anytime.